fonttools/fontbakery/.github/ISSUE_TEMPLATE.md

 ## Resources and exact process needed to replicate

-(Please provide here an URL to a font file that appears to cause the issue, and the exact steps from updating to the latest code on the `master` branch to reproduce the Observed Behaviour.
+(Please provide here an URL to a font file that appears to cause the issue, and the exact steps from updating to the latest code on the `main` branch to reproduce the Observed Behaviour.
 We need this in for replicating the issue and fixing it :)